sarnickaa/tic-tac-toe/README.md

 Issued that need to be resolved:

 * UX needs to be smoothed out.
 At present, the user is required to click a button if they would like their moves to be saved on the server.
 I have tried linking this functionality to login or reset, however, each of these options negativley affects the creation of the empty game object on the server.
-* There is a slight jump in the UI when the score updates.
-This must be smoothed out.

 ## Additional Functionality